zchee/neovim-wiki/Building-Neovim.md

 ### Lua packages

 A few Lua packages are required for the build process.
-Normally these packages will be installed via [luarocks](http://luarocks.org/) (invoked by cmake automatically), but sometimes this will fail.
+Normally these packages will be installed via [LuaRocks](http://luarocks.org/) (invoked by CMake automatically), but sometimes this will fail.
 There are two common causes for this:

 - LuaRocks servers are down
 - you need to install the 'unzip' command-line utility, if this is the case LuaRocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`